data-science-tsb/notes-data-processing/README.md

 - AWS S3

 ## Distributed Programming
-- MapReduce - batch processing
+- MapReduce2 - batch processing
-- Spark
+- Spark - alternative to MR2, mainly memory-based and simpler dev API, has DAGs
-- Pig
+- Pig - scripting layer on top of MR2 or Tez
 - Ignite
 - Storm - realtime processing
 - Tez - used by Pig and Hive, runs everything in a single Job optimized DAG, runs on YARN, probably wont use this directly